Last updated: October 2023

 There are potential risks that can occur with phototherapy, including:

 - Skin redness, burns or blisters, similar to a sunburn

 - Increased wrinkles and skin laxity (looseness), and colour changes to the skin with prolonged treatment

 - Development of skin cancer with prolonged treatment

 What is the likely outcome of phototherapy?

-Phototherapy treatment will usually be continued until the skin problem is clear or stable.
-In some cases treatments may be reduced in frequency rather than stopped completely.
-Any ongoing management should be under the supervision of your dermatologist.
+Phototherapy treatment will usually be continued until the skin condition has cleared or is stable.
+In some cases, the frequency of treatments may be reduced rather than stopped.
+Any ongoing treatment and management should be under the supervision of the individual’s dermatologist.